Bluejays vs. Aztecs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 - This season, Creighton has won 17 of its 22 games, or 77.3%, when favored by at least -125 on the moneyline.

-- The moneyline for this contest implies a 55.6% chance of a victory for Creighton.
+- The sportsbooks' moneyline implies a 55.6% chance of a victory for the Bluejays.

+- San Diego State has an 18-15-0 record against the spread this season.

+- This year, the Aztecs have won three of five games when listed as at least +105 or worse on the moneyline.

 Creighton vs. San Diego State Over/Under Stats